-Limiting sexual partners is another biggie.
+Limiting sexual partners, particularly those for any kind of unprotected sex, can also help reduce your risk for HIV.
 Sometimes, it can be hard to imagine you even have to when you're younger, because every relationship feels like it's going to last forever.
 But the reality is that very few do, and for teens and young adults, most relationships are really pretty short-lived.
 That doesn't mean you have to pick one person to date for all of high school and college if that doesn't feel right to you, nor does it mean you have to be celibate if you don't want to.
 What it does mean is that it's smart and safer to give extra thought to who you'll take as a sexual partner, and to go slow with sexual partnership.
 There are plenty of ways to test the waters that don't put you at big risks at all, even without use of latex barriers -- things like kissing, petting, frottage, manual sex (handjobs and fingering, so long as hands are clean) and mutual masturbation are all very safe sexual activities when it comes to HIV and other STI risks.
-One other good rule of thumb is to forestall any sexual activity until you've known someone long enough to feel comfortable talking very openly about the parts of sex that are a drag, like how to have sex safely and responsibly, like sexual history and STI testing history.
+One other good rule of thumb is to hold off on any sexual activity until you've known someone long enough to feel comfortable talking very openly about the parts of sex that are a drag, like how to have sex safely and responsibly, like sexual history and STI testing history.
 If you don't feel okay asking for the last dates someone got screened and their results, it's a smart move to wait for any genital sex at all until you do.

 Remember, too: it can be easy to feel like we trust someone when they're new to us and we've got no sound reason not to.
 But not knowing them well IS sound reason not to.
 To boot, trust doesn't make anything safer when it comes to STIs like HIV.
 Someone being trustworthy doesn't mean they haven't been at risk, nor does it negate the need for safer sex like latex barriers and STI testing.
 Want an example of very real trust?
 Going to the clinic to get tested together and trusting that no matter each of your results, the other person will be kind, understanding and willing to work anything through that needs working through.